iterative/dvc.org/static/docs/commands-reference/import.md

 Note that import stages are considered always "locked", meaning that if you run `dvc repro`, they won't be updated.
-Use `dvc update` on them to update the downloaded data artifact from the external DVC repo.
+Use `dvc update` on them to update the downloaded data artifact from the external DVC repository.

 ## Options